DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-Test the videocall in the background.
-Check the new notifications.
+Add the calls history as new page (Test it)

-Add the calls history as new page
+Test when the app is terminated

-Create the logic of the chat and the designs
+Create the logic of the chat and the designs.

 # Description